-Position Responsibility Environmental Monitors Environmental Monitors (includes Environmental Specialists and Technicians) are responsible for tracking and reporting on environmental permit obligations through field-based monitoring programs.
+Position Responsibility Community Relations Advisor Community Relations Advisor is responsible for managing the Community Liaison Committee and Community Feedback Mechanism.
+Reports to Indigenous Relations Manager.
+Environmental Monitors Environmental Monitors (includes Environmental Specialists and Technicians) are responsible for tracking and reporting on environmental permit obligations through field-based monitoring programs.
 Report to EM.
-Aboriginal Monitors Aboriginal Monitors are required by EAC M#19-01 Condition 17 and will be responsible for monitoring the Project's potential effects on Aboriginal interests.
-Aboriginal Monitors will be involved in adaptive management and follow-up monitoring programs.
+Aboriginal Monitors Aboriginal Monitors are required under EAC condition 17 and will be responsible for monitoring for potential effects from the Project on the Indigenous interests.
+Indigenous Monitors will be involved in the adaptive management and follow-up monitoring programs.
+Report to EM.
+Employees and Contractors Employees are responsible for being aware of permit requirements specific to their roles and responsibilities.
+Report to Departmental Managers.
 Qualified Professional and Qualified Persons Qualified professionals and qualified persons will be retained to review objectives and conduct various aspects of environmental and social monitoring as specified in EMPs and social MPs.

-BW Gold will employ a qualified person as an EM who will ensure that throughout the Construction phase the EMS requirements are established, implemented and maintained, and that environmental performance is reported to management for review and action.
+BW Gold will employ a qualified person as an EM who will ensure that the EMS requirements are established, implemented and maintained, and that environmental performance is reported to management for review and action.
 The EM is responsible for retaining the services of qualified persons or qualified professionals with specific scientific or engineering expertise to provide direction and management advice in their areas of specialization.
-The EM will be supported by Environmental Monitors that will include Environmental Specialists and Technicians and a consulting team of subject matter experts in the fields of environmental science and engineering.
+The EM will be supported by a staff of Environmental Monitors that will include Environmental Specialists and Technicians and by a consulting team of subject matter experts in the fields of environmental science and engineering.

-During the Construction phase, the EPCM contractor and sub contractors, will report to the CM.
-The EPCM contractor will be responsible for ensuring that impacts are minimized, and environmental obligations are met during the Construction phase.
+During the Construction phase, BW Gold will be entering into multiple EPC contracts, likely for the Transmission Line, Process Plant, Tailings and Reclaim System, and 25kV Power Distribution.
+Each engineer/contractor will have their own CM and there will be a BW Gold responsible PM and/or Superintendent who ultimately reports to the GM Development.
+Some of the scope, such as the TSF and Water Management Structures will be self-performed by BW Gold, likely using hired equipment.
+Other smaller scope packages may be in the form of EPCM contracts.
+The EPCM contractors will report to the CMs who will ultimately be responsible for ensuring that impacts are minimized, and environmental obligations are met during the Construction phase.
 For non-EPCM contractors, who will perform some of the minor works on site, the same reporting structure, requirements, and responsibilities will be established as outlined above.
-BW Gold will maintain overall responsibility for management of the construction and operation of the mine site, and will therefore be responsible for establishing employment and contract agreements, communicating environmental requirements, and conducting periodic reviews of performance against stated requirements.
+BW Gold will maintain overall responsibility for management of the construction and operation of the mine site and will therefore be responsible for establishing employment and contract agreements, communicating environmental requirements, and conducting periodic reviews of performance against stated requirements.

 The CM is accountable for ensuring that environmental and regulatory commitments/obligations are being met during the construction phase.
 The EM will be responsible for ensuring that construction activities are proceeding in accordance with the objectives of the EMS and associated MPs.
-The EM or designate will be responsible for reporting non-compliance to the CM, and EPCM contractor, other contractors, and regulatory agencies, where required.
-The EM or designate will have the authority to stop any construction activity that is deemed to pose a risk to the environment; work will only proceed when the identified risk has been addressed and concerns rectified.
+The EM or designate will be responsible for reporting non-compliance to the CM and EPCM contractor, other contractors, and regulatory agencies, where required.
+The EM or designate will have the authority to stop any construction activity that is deemed to pose a risk to the environment; work will only proceed when the identified risk and concern have been addressed and rectified.